 - Bachelor of Science in Nursing

 Much like Las Vegas, Reno is known for its nightlife and gambling scene.
 However, the city also sits close to the beautiful and scenic Lake Tahoe area, a region known for its dramatic landscapes, watersports, and sparkling clear water.
 According to the U.S. Census Bureau, the population of Reno was 233,294 in 2013.
 That same year, 28.9 percent of the adult population held at least a bachelor's degree, while 85.7 percent had at least a high school diploma.
-The National Center for Education Statistics lists seven colleges, universities, and trade school as active in the Reno area, including these top institutions:
+The National Center for Education Statistics lists seven colleges, universities, and trade school as active in the Reno area, including these well-known institutions:

 University of Nevada - Reno